Can You Lean Out Without the Scale Moving?

 Knowing the difference between losing weight and losing fat will change both how you see your progress, and frankly, it is also telling about your likelihood of maintaining your weight loss after the diet.

-Our clients on the Ideal Protein ketogenic achieve empowering results by having many reference points for tracking their protocol success.
+Our clients on the Ideal Protein ketogenic diet achieve empowering results by having many reference points for tracking their protocol success.
 Our Ideal Protein dieters monitor:

 - Weight loss on the scale